TeamHaxGD/GDDocs/endpoints/post_request_examples.md

         seperateAndDefine: 0,
         indexes: "example",
         like: true,
-        this: "everything behind the double dots is a value and everything behind a and sign is an index" },
+        this: "everything behind the double dots is a value and everything behind the and sign is an index" },

       //reads the output